Qrbaker/qrbaker.github.io/content/posts/nft-dot-com/index.md

 2. most high-profile examples in the space aren't doing anything special outside of `old thing` + `BLOCKCHAIN` so they can
 3. make a [shitload of money](https://www.youtube.com/watch?v=km0_vOE_2XE).

+I think that the idea of a Blockchain -- a distributed merkel tree, with inherent incentives to make untrusted parties work together according to a set of rules, is a fascinating idea and it will probably go into some very powerful, dynamic-shifting companies, frameworks, even _movements_.
+But first, it may need to have its own dotcom bubble to burn off the chaff.

 [^1]: Of *course* it was on substack.
 (And yes, those grapes probably *are* sour!)
 [^2]: Disclosure: I own a modest amount (<$200) of CHWY stock.